 Hilda Tate Linfoot

-The second Hilda, mentioned for the first time on 31 January 1914 when a (delayed) birthday card for ALL arrived from her, was the daughter (thought to be the eldest) of ALL’s uncle Charles Poulter Linfoot (and thus ALL’s first cousin), who with his brother (ALL’s uncle) William Gaylard Linfoot and their respective families had emigrated to New Zealand in July 1912.
+The second Hilda, mentioned for the first time on 31 January 1914 when a (delayed) birthday card for ALL arrived from her, was fourth of the six daughters of ALL’s uncle Charles Poulter Linfoot (she was thus ALL’s first cousin), who with his brother (ALL’s uncle) William Gaylard Linfoot and their respective families had emigrated to New Zealand in July 1912.
 There are also eight references to New Zealand, without a personal name, concerning letters sent or received, most or all of which may well have been to or from Hilda – who had the middle name Tate, from her mother Isabella née Tate.

 Jack and Hilda